emory-libraries/aspace-deployment/README.md

 ### Deployment Process

+#### Pre-deployment
 1. Create a new release for [aspace_static_plugins](https://github.com/emory-libraries/aspace_static_plugins) if the latest release does not contain the most up to date changes, and ensure the new release has a tag number that follows semantic versioning.
 You can use the following [instructions](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) to create a new release.
-2. Confirm which environment you are deploying to e.g. test, production
+2. Confirm which environment you are deploying to e.g. test, production.

+#### Deployment

-3. Verify the `plugins.yml` of the environment you are deploying to.
+1. Verify the `plugins.yml` of the environment you are deploying to.
 Insure all plugins required are listed, with a correct version/branch and repository url.
-4. Verify the `config.rb` of the environment you are deploying to.
-Ensure all configuration customizations are included, and ensure `AppConfig[:emory_plugins_version]` is set to the version of the [aspace_static_plugins](https://github.com/emory-libraries/aspace_static_plugins) plugin you are deploying (listed under `plugins.yml`).
+2. Verify the `config.rb` of the environment you are deploying to.
+Ensure all configuration customizations are included, and ensure `AppConfig[:emory_plugins_version]` is set to the new version of this repository that you will create in the next task e.g. if the new release of this repository will have tag "v2.1.0",  `AppConfig[:emory_plugins_version]` should be set to `v2.1.0` before you create the release.
-5. Create a new release of this repository and choose a tag that follows semantic versioning.
-You will use this new release to complete the following two tasks.
+3. Create a new release of this repository with the same tag you set `AppConfig[:emory_plugins_version]` to earlier.
-6. Download the `config.rb` that matches the release tag above and environment you are deploying.
+4. Download the `config.rb` and `plugins.yml` that match the release tag above and environment you are deploying.
-7. Download the `plugins.yml` that matches the release tag and environment you are deploying.
-8. Reach out to the Lyrasis team by email, using the following template.
+5. Reach out to the Lyrasis team by email, using the following template.
 Make sure you attach the `config.rb` and `plugins.yml` files downloaded above.

 ```
 Hi,